The latest updates on City's response to Coronavirus.

-- You are expected to wear a face covering in potentially crowded or enclosed spaces, unless they are exempt.
+- You are expected to wear a face covering in potentially crowded or enclosed spaces, unless you are exempt.
 This includes when you are moving around inside buildings on campus, some teaching spaces, corridors or kitchens.

 - Please be aware that face coverings remain a requirement on London public transport and are a condition of carriage.